lichkitsch/campaigns/README-2.md

 | **Treasure** | Trade value | `4d4` | `6d6` | `8d8` | `10d10` | `12d12` | `20d20` |

 As an example, the player might have an iron chain that acts as a `D`-rank tool, giving them a +2 to `STR` rolls when using the chain to restrain something.
 All items have a value based on their rank (see "Treasure") but the treasure category specifically refers to items that do not provide another advantage; treasure's only intended use is for bartering, trading, and bribing.

+## Leveling Up
+When the player reaches significant narrative milestones the narrator may allow them to gain a level.
+This means that the player:

+1. Gets new, stronger damage dice
+2. Increases their maximum HP by rolling their new damage dice
+3. Increases one trait score by one point (max of 5)
+4. Either learns a new `F`-rank ability or increases the rank of an existing one

+*DNDuet* is built to handle character progression from level 1 to level 12.
+You can create one-shots by locking the characters into a set level and keeping the challenges within one level of them or you can start them off at the bottom and play through a longer campaign.
+How you use these rules is up to you!